Investing isn't a one-man show;

-If you're one to invest in real estate, you're probably familiar with just how high commercial real estate can be valued.
+If you invest in real estate, you're probably familiar with just how high commercial real estate can be valued.
 This might deter even the richest of investors.
 However, private investment vehicles; Real Estate Investment Trusts (REITs) and private equity real estate funds can help in securing the initial capital for the investment.

 Real estate investing is taking off and investors are turning to private non-traded REITs and private equity real estate funds to avoid the hassle of managing the property on their own.
 The truth is, they offer a lot of incentives that make them desirable, such as; increased risk-adjustment, tax benefits, lucrative incomes, and a more diverse investment portfolio.